Aluochier Dispute Resolution (ADR)

 Our Position

-Aluochier Dispute Resolution, as an arbitral institution, administers arbitrations, adjudications, and mediations for all types of disputes save for criminal proceedings and electoral disputes challenging the election of a President-elect.
+Aluochier Dispute Resolution, as an arbitral institution, administers arbitrations, adjudications, and mediations for all types of disputes save for criminal proceedings.